beancandesign/azure-batch-job/README.md

-# azure-batch-job
+# batch-job
-An example containerised job to run on Azure Batch
+An example containerised job written in python